moinwiki/moin/docs/admin/configure.rst

 * do not ask overly obvious questions
 * do not share your questions with other sites / copy questions from other sites (or spammers might try to adapt to this)
-* you should at least give textchas for 'en' (or for your language_default, if that is not 'en') as this will be used as fallback if MoinMoin does not find a textcha in the user's language
+* you should at least give textchas for 'en' or for your language_default, if that is not 'en', as this will be used as fallback if MoinMoin does not find a textcha in the user's language

 In your wiki config, do something like this::